dl-solarity/hardhat-zkit/README.md

   - `skipFiles` - The list of directories (or files) to be excluded from the compilation.
   - `c` - The flag to generate the c-based witness generator (generates wasm by default).
   - `json` - The flag to output the constraints in json format.
-  - `sym` - The flag to output the constraint system in an annotated mode.
 - `setupSettings`
   - `contributionSettings`
     - `contributionTemplate` - The option to indicate which proving system to use.